LCR-BCCRC/lcr-modules/docs/source/for_users.rst

             root_output_dir: "results/"
             scratch_directory: null

-7. Load the :ref:`samples-table` and the :ref:`reference-files` workflow by adding the following lines near the beginning of your project snakefile.
+7. Load the :ref:`sample-table` and the :ref:`reference-files-workflow` by adding the following lines to your project snakefile anywhere before you include the module snakefiles (see next step).

    .. code:: python